-It wasn’t just the fear of who I would be that had me baulking at the thought of recovery but also the idea of leaving my comfort zone.
+It wasn’t just the fear of who I would be that had me balking at the thought of recovery.
+I was also afraid of leaving my comfort zone.
 Over time depression had become where I was most comfortable.
 In my own little world I was almost entirely apathetic.
 I had withdrawn inside myself.
 I had no concerns about school or exams, although I had always been a high-achiever.
 I worried about friends and family but I wasn’t living in the real world enough to notice what was going on.
 There was very little thought process happening.
 From being someone who loved creativity, had a good group of friends and couldn’t wait for the next adventure my world had shrunk.
 I lived from day to day.
-My greatest challenge was making it through 24 hours.
+My greatest challenge and achievement was making it through 24 hours.
 My only outlet at that time was poetry and I wrote it in heaps.
 That was my life.
 My writing and I. My negative thoughts and me.
 The idea of re-joining the world seemed implausible.
 There didn’t seem to be a way back.
 How could I re-enter reality?
-I had withdrawn within to protect myself; as a defensive mechanism.
+I had withdrawn within to protect myself as a defensive mechanism.
 How could I be expected to crawl out of my shell and reveal myself to the world?
 In my head I was opening myself up for attack, the fear of being vulnerable held me back.

 With these fears rearing up at me I seemed to have good reasons to reject, to dismiss recovery.
 Life was easier protected by my depression.
 Recovery came despite my fears.
 I’m unsure how much I played a part in it but I came out the other end.
 As it turns out going back to who I had been was easier than I thought.
 Seemingly most people hadn’t realised what I was going through or were just glad to see the ‘real’ me back.
 My mum was overjoyed that my spark gradually returned.
 I’ve since learnt that my depression is a part of me.
 On occasion I still feel it here with me.
 Sometimes I can tap into it to understand others.
 Overall I think it’s made me a more empathetic and sensitive person.
 I’m still on my recovery journey but I believe we all are.
 Whatever has happened to us, life puts us through our paces.
 We’re all improving day-to-day.
 We’re all changing, hopefully for the better.
 This may not answer the question on why some are hesitant to recover.
 At the end of this blog it’s just the story of one girl’s recovery and until next time and the next it will continue.